wing5wong/artisan-whs-static/source/_curriculum/vocational-pathways.md

 ---
 title: Vocational Pathways
 date: 2020-07-29T02:23:57.661Z
-intro: Find out about the Whanganui High School Performing Arts Vocational Pathways.
+intro: Find out about the Whanganui High School Vocational Pathways.
 ---
 Vocational Pathways provide new ways to achieve NCEA Levels 1, 2 and 3 and develop pathways that progress to further study, training and employment.